cryptoGlance/cryptoGlance-web-app/README.md

 --

 1. Install (if required) a web server such as Apache or Microsoft IIS.
   1. If you're running Windows, and have neither IIS nor PHP installed, there is a simple tool from Microsoft called [Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx) that can do this painlessly.
+  1. Windows/IIS users may also need to add the '.woff' MIME type, which has a value of 'application/font-woff'

 2. Setup a new site and point the home/root directory to this project.